 - A built-in portfolio assessment tool called Journal that serves as

 a forum for discussion between children, parents, and teachers.

 - A discoverable learning platform: it uses simple means to reach to

 - Designed for local appropriation: Sugar has built-in tools for making

 changes and improvements and a growing global community of support. twenty-five

 languages are currently available.

-learners are able to tackle authentic problems.
+learners better to tackle authentic problems.